lactua/dotfiles/README.md

 # Qtile dotfiles

 ## Installation
-First, clone the repository and cd into the clone using `git clone https://github.com/lactua/dotfiles; cd dotfiles`
+First, clone the repository **IN YOUR HOME DIRECTORY** and cd into the clone using `git clone https://github.com/lactua/dotfiles ~/Dotfiles; cd ~/Dotfiles`

 ### Installing dependencies